 - Nutella: 1/4 cup of Nutella replaces 1/4 cup of butter in this cookie dough, and another 1/4 cup is swirled throughout.
 Can’t have Nutella cookies without Nutella!

 - Flour: Sturdy all-purpose flour serves as the base of these cookies.

 - Baking Soda: Baking soda helps the cookies rise.

 - Cornstarch: Cornstarch is a thickening ingredient and the secret weapon in this cookie recipe.
 1 teaspoon gives the cookies extra lift and keeps them extra soft.
 You can’t taste it!

-- Chocolate Chips: We use a whopping 1 and 1/4 cup of chocolate chips in this cookie recipe.
+- Chocolate Chips: Use 1 and 1/4 cups of chocolate chips in this cookie recipe.

-- Sea Salt: With all of the fantastic chocolate, I like to add a little sea salt to each baked cookie.
-The cookies are definitely on the sweet side, so the sea salt balances the flavor out.
+- Sea Salt: With all of this chocolate, I like to add a little sea salt to each baked cookie.
+The cookies are definitely on the sweet side, so the sea salt balances out the flavor.
 You can definitely leave the sea salt off the cookies if salty/sweet isn’t your style.